akuroiwa/mcts-gen/README.md

     **Note on the `:mcp` suffix**: The `:mcp` at the end is required because `fastmcp_server.py` contains multiple objects.
 This suffix explicitly tells `fastmcp` which object is the MCP server instance to be run.

 #### Agent Context Configuration with `uv`

+**Note on v0.0.2+**: The instructions below are for older versions or for cases where you need to add custom, additional context.
+As of v0.0.2, specifying `AGENTS.md` is not required for the agent to function correctly.

 If you installed the package using `uv` or `pip`, the `AGENTS.md` file is included inside the package.
 To allow the Gemini agent to use it, you need to specify its full path in your `.gemini/settings.json` file.